-Scene Representation II Maps, bias and labels
+Scene Representation II Simple Maps

 D.A.
 Forsyth, UIUC

 Goal: Road Layout Map

 - With minimal/no labelling - In nasty geometries

 Figure 1: Our goal is to infer the layout of complex driving scenes from a single camera.
 Given a perspective image (top left) that captures a 3D scene, we predict a rich and interpretable scene description (bottom right), which represents the scene in an occlusion-reasoned semantic top-view.